-I’m a big believer in 1:1 meetings on manager-led teams.
-It’s a way to connect with people, stay in touch with progress, learn about problems early, coach, work on career goals, offer feedback.
+I’m a big believer in one-on-one meetings on manager-led teams.
+It’s a way to connect with people, stay in touch with progress, learn about problems early, coach, work on career goals, offer feedback, and more.

-But if you are the manager for a self-organizing team, you need to adjust the way you do 1:1 meetings.
+But if you are the manager for a self-organizing team, you need to adjust the way you do one-on-one meetings.

-First, unless you are coaching someone on task accomplishment, do not ask about progress and status of tasks.
+First, unless you are coaching someone on task accomplishment, do not ask about progress and status of tasks in your one-on-one meetings.
 On self-organizing teams, team members organize the work and make commitments to each other.
 If you as a manager insert yourself into this, you are communicating the the commitment is still to you, not to other team members.
 If you want to know about task progress, walk into the team room and look at the task wall or burn down chart.

-Don’t meet every week, unless you are coaching on a specific issue (that you are qualified to coach on), or unless there’s a “get well plan” that you need to manage.
-You do need to stay connected to people; there are lots of informal ways to do this with out meeting every week.
+Unless you are coaching on a specific issue (that you are qualified to coach on), or unless there’s a performance improvement plan that you need to manage, there’s no need to have one-on-one meetings every week.
+You do need to stay connected to people; there are lots of informal ways to do this without meeting every week.
 Meeting every week sends the message that you still want people to look to you for answers, help, and guidance.
-You may want that, but consider the effect on the team and their growth and capability.
+You may want that but consider the effect on the team and their growth and capability.

 You may still have a role in approving vacation (work on changing that, since it implies that the company doesn’t trust people very much).
 Keep that to a formal sign-off role.
 The first negotiation needs to be with in the team.
 I talked to a manager who approved a vacation request right after a team had committed to work for an iteration.
 (Who knows why the person didn’t mention it to the team, but he didn’t.
 That’s a separate problem.)
 The manager approved the vacation, then asked the team to cover the guy’s commitments while he was sunning himself on the beach.
 The team rightly refused, and insisted on renegotiated with the product manager to reflect the fact that they weren’t going to be able to accomplish as much with one team member gone for the entire iteration.
 The manager realized much later that he’d set the team back in mutual trust and accountability by not sending the guy back to work it out with the team.

-Ask about impediments and blocks outside the team, those that need management action to fix.
+Do ask about impediments and blocks outside the team in your one-on-one meetings, those that need management action to fix.
 You can’t fix everything, but you can investigate, look for patterns of blocks mentioned by multiple team members.
 You can create an impediment backlog and post your burndown to the team.

 Ask about HR concerns.
 For many agile teams, traditional job descriptions, career paths, and other personnel systems don’t fit agile work very well, so you want to know when there’s dissatisfaction and understand when and how policies are getting in the way of teamwork and team work.